 The Chronic Lymphocytic Leukaemia Advocates Network (CLLAN) conducted an analysis of the 2023 Global Leukemia Experience Survey data to examine diagnostic pathways, immunity status, and treatment decision experiences of people with CLL.
 The survey was a collaboration between Acute Leukemia Advocates Network (ALAN), CML Advocates Network (CMLAN) and CLLAN.
 It was released online in 13 languages to international respondents aged 18 or more, distributed via the advocacy networks.

-We provide the key findings and implications for people with CLL, and the key findings and recommendations for clinicians and advocacy groups:
+It is well known that each diagnoses within the broader leukaemia classification face a varied diagnostic and treatment pathway, and ultimately for individuals, different challenges to navigate.
+We provide the key findings and implications for people with CLL, and outline the key findings and recommendations for clinicians and advocacy groups:

 Key findings and implications for people with CLL